 By 2025, RPA software is expected to perform the same output as 140 million full-time employees, having a potential impact of $5 to $7 trillion.

-This makes the intelligent process automation market even more promising.
-Enterprise investment in intelligent process automation and alike technology is expected to reach $232B by 2025, compared to $12.5B today, with large scale adoption expected across several industries.
+This makes the intelligent automation market even more promising.
+Enterprise investment in intelligent automation and alike technology is expected to reach $232B by 2025, compared to $12.5B today, with large scale adoption expected across several industries.

-Now is the time to begin implementing intelligent process automation.
+Now is the time to begin implementing intelligent automation.
 As spending increases, this will mean that more and more companies are applying this technology to their processes, including your competitors.

-It’s important to move quickly once you realize you need IPA.
+It’s important to move quickly once you realize you need IA.
 Whichever company enhanced its productivity through automation first will have a competitive edge, we call this the “first automator advantage.”
 Don’t miss your chance to be the first in your industry to intelligently automate.